jon-brandy/hackthebox/Categories/Sherlocks/BFT/README.md

 ## STEPS:
-1. In this task we're given a MFT file which we can analyze using MFT Explorer or other
+1. In this task we're given a MFT file which we can analyze using MFT Explorer.

 > 1ST QUESTION --> ANS:

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/c6838e00-5a77-458f-ab52-7d544a525ebe)

+2. Now let's convert the mft.raw file to a csv file using `analyzeMFT` python script.
+3. Next, we can use it to the MFT Explorer.

+> Converting mft.raw file to .csv file.

 > 2ND QUESTION --> ANS: